waylayio/demo-app/README.md

 In case you want to create your custom dashboards, widgets or rules, it is always good to code from the example.
 Idea behind this project is to give you some ideas.
 Most of the examples are simple, you can browse the code and see how we fetch data, how we list or start new tasks, or how we search for alarms.
 There is only one waylay package in this app, which is based on this [sdk](https://sdk.waylay.io/).

 ## Builder libraries
-This demo comes with two different rules builder libraries `RulePlaybooksBuilder` which allows you to merge playbooks to one expanded task: and `RuleBuilder`, which allows you to dynamically create rules by creating task network on the fly.
+This demo comes with two different rules builder libraries [RulePlaybooksBuilder](js/playbookBuilder.js) which allows you to merge playbooks to one expanded task: and [RuleBuilder](js/rulesBuilder.js), which allows you to dynamically create rules by creating task network on the fly.
+These classes are not written as modules, to avoid CORS issues when just opening the index.html file, but you can change that if you like.

 In order to setup a client, you can for instance use this code: